 Jean Carideo, President

 We are proud of our work to preserve this nation’s history, and construction of Phase I of our Museum / Visitor Center is underway!

 This beautiful Georgian style building located on the Intracoastal Waterways will become a welcoming place for travelers by both land and water.
 This 12,000 sq. ft.
 (Phase I: 8,550 sq. ft.) building commemorating the historic importance of the Revolutionary War Battle of Great Bridge and the history of our waterways is located adjacent to a reclaimed portion of the original battle site.

 The completed Museum / Visitor Center will house a 100-seat auditorium for multimedia presentations and lectures, a 3,000 sq. ft. permanent gallery, a 2,000 sq. ft. gallery for changing exhibits that demonstrate the importance of both the Battle of Great Bridge and the historic waterways to the creation and development of the nation, a museum gift shop, a resource room for local historical research, and a multipurpose meeting room with a catering kitchen.
 This Museum / Visitor Center will be the information center for the larger project being undertaken cooperatively by the City of Chesapeake, the Army Corps of Engineers, and the Foundation: to create an historic park that encompasses the four quadrants of land that surround the intersection of Battlefield Boulevard and the canal at Great Bridge.

 The Great Bridge Battlefield & Waterways Historic Park & Museum / Visitor Center will be an important destination for education, with a partnership between it and area schools.
 As planned, the building will be a vital asset to the community.
-A soft opening is slated for December with the museum grand opening scheduled for spring 2019.
+A soft opening is slated for December with the museum grand opening scheduled for winter 2019.
 The museum will be an educational and community resource for years to come.